SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 >
 > 1.5.4 Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies

-Technological/industrial/chemical disasters are not included as they are not explicilty mentioned in the target eventhough they ar epart of the SEndai Framework
+We consider "climate-related extreme events and other economic, social and environmental shocks and disasters" to cover all kinds of disasters.
+We have used the hazards listed in <a id="disasters">[Murray et al., (2021)](#f4)</a> to make a list of disasters based on their classification of hazards into hydrological/meteorological, geohazards, environmental, chemical, biological, technological, and societal.

-This query consists of 1 phrase (*7809*).
+This query consists of 1 phrase.

 ##### Phrase 1:

-*Action : policy/risk reduction*

 *The basic structure is as follows:: action + disaster + vulnerable groups